Skip to main content

 • Before giving someone else their contact details, you should ask them if they want you to do so.
 This excludes any contact details that are publicly available in the list of people on the home page.

-• Individual contact preferences can be communicated, for example, in lesson agreements or via the homepage, e.g. with reference to specific office hours or a preferred communication channel.
+• Individual contact preferences can be communicated, for example, in a first contact or via the homepage, e.g. with reference to specific office hours or a preferred communication channel.

 • Part-time staff may have longer response times due to the reduced number of hours they work.
 When making initial contact, it is advisable to give the other person a little more time to respond.